julianpoy/recipesage-docs/docs/tutorials/meal-plans/usage.md

 ## Adding to Other Calendar Programs

-To add your meal plan to an external calendar program and keep it in sync, open the options menu in the top right corner of the meal plan page and click "share".
+To add your meal plan to an external calendar program and keep it in sync, open the options menu in the top right corner of the meal plan page and click "Get iCal Link".

 The link shown can be added to most calendar programs as an external calendar, so long as the calendar program supports ICS format.

 For Google Calendar, you can add this link as an external calendar by:
-1. Copy the ICS link shown in the share popup
+1. Copy the ICS link shown in the dialog that appears
 2. Open your Google Calendar
 3. Click the + icon in the left sidebar where it says "other calendars"
 4. Click the "From URL" option